benswinney/kube-homelab-multinode/README.md

 If you're short on resources, proxy01/02 could be combined with etcd01/02, or if you're even shorter on resources, you could run your Etcd services on your Master / Control Plane nodes within a Stacked nodes configuration.

-## Differences between Stacked and Non-Stacked Nodes Configurations with Kubeadm
+## Differences between Stacked and External Etcd Nodes Configurations

 > TLDR -
-> Stacked : All Master and Etcd Services are ran on the same node, but HA provided by multiple Master / Control Plane nodes (A minimum of 3 nodes)
+> Stacked : All Master / Control Plane and Etcd Services are ran on the same node, but HA provided by multiple Master / Control Plane nodes (A minimum of 3 nodes)
-> Non-Stacked : Separate Nodes are used for Master and Etcd Services (A minimum of 6 nodes)
+> External Etcd : Stacked Master / Control Plane services run on seperate nodes to the Etcd Services (A minimum of 6 nodes)

-### Stacked Master / Control Planes and Etcd nodes
+### Stacked Master / Control Plane and Etcd Topology

-A stacked HA cluster is a topology where the distributed database (*Source of all truth*) provided by Etcd is stacked on top of the cluster formed by the nodes managed by kubeadm that run master / control plane components.
+A Stacked Master / Control Plane and Etcd cluster is a topology where the distributed database (*Source of all truth*) provided by Etcd is stacked on top of the master / control plane nodes.

 Each master / control plane node runs an instance of the api-server, scheduler, and controller-manager.
 The api-server is exposed to worker nodes using a load balancer (e.g. HAProxy).
-It also creates a local etcd member and this etcd member communicates only with the api-server running on this same node.
+A local Etcd member is created and this Etcd member communicates only with the api-server running on this same node.
 The same applies to the local controller-manager and scheduler instances.

-This topology couples the master / control planes and etcd members on the same node where they run.
-It is simpler to set up than a cluster with external etcd nodes, and simpler to manage for replication.
+This topology couples the master / control planes and Etcd members on the same node where they run.
+It is simpler to set up than a cluster with external Etcd nodes, and simpler to manage for replication.

-However, a stacked cluster runs into the risk of failed coupling.
-If one node goes down, both an etcd member and a master / control plane instance are lost, and redundancy is compromised.
-You can mitigate this risk by adding more master / control plane nodes.
+However, a Stacked Master / Control Plane and Etcd cluster runs into the risk of failed coupling.
+If one node goes down, both an Etcd member and a master / control plane instance are lost, and redundancy is compromised.
+You can help mitigate this risk by adding additional master / control plane nodes.

-A minimum of three stacked master / control plane nodes should be used for an HA cluster.
+A minimum of three nodes should be used for a Stacked Master / Control Plane and Etcd cluster.

-### Stacked Master / Control Planes and external Etcd nodes
+### External Etcd with Stacked Master / Control Plane Topology

-An HA cluster with external etcd nodes is a topology where the distributed database (*Source of all truth*) provided by etcd is external to the cluster formed by the nodes that run master / control plane components.
+An External Etcd with Stacked Master / Control Plane cluster is a topology where the distributed database (*Source of all truth*) provided by Etcd is external to the cluster formed by the master / control plane nodes.

-Like in the stacked etcd topology, each master / control plane node in an external etcd topology runs an instance of the api-server, scheduler, and controller-manager.
-And the api-server is exposed to worker nodes by using a load balancer (e.g. HAProxy).
-However, etcd members run on separate hosts, and each etcd host communicates with the api-server of each master / control plane node.
+Similar to a Stacked Master / Control Plane and Etcd topology, each master / control plane node in an External Etcd with Stacked Master / Control Plane cluster runs an instance of the api-server, scheduler, and controller-manager.
+The api-server is exposed to worker nodes by using a load balancer (e.g. HAProxy).

+Unlike a Stacked Master / Control Plane and Etcd topology, the Etcd members run on separate nodes, and each Etcd node communicates with the api-server of each master / control plane node.

-This topology decouples the master / control plane and etcd member.
-It therefore provides an HA setup where losing a master / control plane instance or an etcd member has less impact and does not affect the cluster redundancy as much as the stacked HA topology.
+This topology decouples the master / control plane and Etcd member.
+It therefore provides a setup where losing a master / control plane instance or an Etcd member has less impact and does not affect the cluster redundancy as much as the Stacked Master / Control Plane and Etcd topology.

-However, this topology requires twice the number of hosts as the stacked HA topology.
-A minimum of three hosts for master / control plane nodes and three hosts for etcd nodes are required for an HA cluster with this topology.
+However, this topology requires twice the number of nodes as the Stacked Master / Control Plane and Etcd topology.
+A minimum of three nodes for master / control plane and three nodes for Etcd are required for a cluster with this topology.

 ## 1. Create Load Balancer for Kubernetes API-Server